CodyWallbridge/4380Project/README.md

 ## Things to know
 DB file gets automatically created and cleaned up with the program so it is a completely fresh run each time.
 Due to size of data, this can result in some delay during startup but the timings are only taken when executing queries.

+## Things to Install
+- ensure pandas is installed, if not follow this guide: https://www.geeksforgeeks.org/introduction-to-pandas-in-python/